 Many owners, especially post covid, either don’t use the crate often or seem to be in a hurry to phase it out because they feel guilty.
 When you do leave, they cannot read a magazine, text their friends or surf the web.
 What they can and often will do when you leave is pace, bark out the window or destructively chew.

 The guilt comes from a feeling of taking freedom away when crating a dog.
 The word “cage” gets used in replacement of crate or kennel often.
 There are also many boarding and daycare facilities that promote themselves as “cage free.”
 We tend to put too much responsibility on our dogs and expect them to know what to do with it.

 Leaving a dog unattended can also be life threatening.
-Ingesting clothing or garbage is not the only danger.
-Choking on rawhide, a bone shard or a squeaky from a dog toy can also put your dog in an emergency.
+Eating a sock or getting into the garbage is not the only danger.
+Swallowing a rawhide or squeaker from a dog toy can cause a blockage and put your dog in an emergency.

 In a home with more than one dog, a fight can quickly breakout, resulting in expensive vet bills and in the worst cases, loss of a pet.
 Unfortunately, these cases happen more often than you think.

 On the contrary, there are many benefits to crate training your dog and keeping it part of their lives.
 When used correctly (not used as a time out or for punishment), the crate will represent a safe place and can be used in multiple situations: